carlosperate/awesome-microbit/README.md

 - [Build A Robot Wars Buggy](https://www.kitronik.co.uk/blog/robot-buggy-part-1-build-robot-wars-buggy-introduction/) - This fun learning resource has been put together to provide teachers with an all in one design and technology challenge that you can set for your students over the course of a term or a year.
 - [CPC UCreate Micro:bit resources](http://warksjammy.blogspot.co.uk/2017/04/cpc-ucreate-microbit-resources-all-in.html) - Collection of micro:bit resources made for CPC.
 - [Year 7 BBC micro:bit topic](https://bournetocode.com/projects/7-CS-micro/) - BBC micro:bit lessons from Bourne Grammar school.
-- [Doctor Who Live Lesson](http://www.bbc.co.uk/programmes/articles/3ydvd6mvhl89cHVJ7F2nmzf/doctor-who-and-the-micro-bit-live-lesson) - The BBC micro:bit will be put to the test at the controls of the TARDIS in this special BBC Live Lesson in collaboration with the team behind Doctor Who.
-- [Tackle time and space with Doctor Who and the BBC micro:bit](http://www.bbc.co.uk/programmes/articles/GDNGTpkHJrDJSYMQJbH9f1/tackle-time-and-space-with-doctor-who-and-the-bbc-micro-bit) - Join The Doctor on an adventure of courage, cunning and coding!
-Part 1: Mission Sonic, Part 2: Mission Decode, and Part 3: Mission Hack.
 - [Microsoft 14 Week Curriculum](https://makecode.microbit.org/courses/csintro) - Targeted to middle school grades 6-8 (ages 11-14 years).
 It is also written for teachers who may not have a Computer Science background, or may be teaching an "Intro to CS" for the first time.
 - [micro:bit in science teaching - How clean is my pond](https://community.computingatschool.org.uk/resources/5204) - Using a micro:bit to monitor the level of algal growth in a pond and to control a filter pump.
 - [Inventorspace micro:bit category](https://invent.sparkfun.com/cwists/category#products=%5B8%5D) - Community by SparkFun with fun projects you can implement in your classroom, school or district.
-- [Strictly micro:bit - BBC Live Lessons](https://www.youtube.com/watch?v=QgEP8aI8Gvw&index=1&list=PLcvEcrsF_9zL-zmL_1-yikUGtsTMo1oO-) - Suitable for teaching ages 11-14.
-The full BBC Live Lesson exploring the basics of coding, with help from the stars of Strictly Come Dancing and the BBC micro:bit.
 - [Kitronik Inventors Kit Resources](https://www.kitronik.co.uk/blog/kitronik-inventors-kit-resources) - A a great way to get started with programming and hardware interaction with the microbit.
 Includes 12 experiments using LEDs, motors, LDRs and capacitors.
 - [CLOQQ Activities](https://cloqq.com/newtomorrowtogether2017) ([more](https://cloqq.com/tecnologia?id=14777677)) - Activities with different difficulty levels, target age, and duration.
 - [Learn micro:bit](https://github.com/LearnToProgramRoanoke/Learn-microbit) - Code and materials for learning to program with the BBC micro:bit.